Falkland Islands

 Read full review

-Falkland Islands FAQ
+FAQ's about Falkland Islands cruises

 The climate in the Falkland Islands (Islas Malvinas) is typically cool, but there is not a lot of annual precipitation, and snow does not typically stick to the ground.
 Smaller amounts of rain fall on a regular basis.